aws-cloudformation/cfn-language-discussion/README.md

 ### 1. Tracking issue

-Each RFC starts with a tracking issue.
+Each RFC starts with a [tracking issue](.github/ISSUE_TEMPLATE/rfc_tracking_issue.md).
 This issue is the hub for conversation, community signal(+1s) and a unique identifier for the RFC.
-(TODO: Add a link to tracking issue template)

 > Before creating any issue, please make sure there are no similar issues in issue list or RFCs in RFC table.